dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-607 UI compatibility: Technique UI must continue to list and create components/combos for the current account; scoping based on `ITenantContext.AccountId`.
 - FR-608 Default technique resolution: Existing default resolution via `med.rad_studyname_technique_combination` remains; combinations are now produced from account-scoped technique tables.
 - FR-609 Backward compatibility: If `TenantId` is 0 (unset), repositories may fallback to non-tenant queries (legacy DBs) for read/ensure operations.

+## Update: PACS Display Source and Settings PACS Simplification (2025-10-14)
+- FR-610 The status bar MUST display the current PACS using `ITenantContext.CurrentPacsKey` from the local DB (e.g., "default_pacs").
+- FR-611 The application MUST raise an event when `CurrentPacsKey` changes so listeners can update UI reactively.
+- FR-612 Settings → PACS tab MUST NOT expose Rename/Remove actions; selection is applied by row selection.
+- FR-613 Settings → PACS tab MUST omit a dedicated Close button; users close the window using the window close control.

+## Update: Instant PACS Switch for Automation and Spy (2025-10-14)
+- FR-620 When PACS selection changes in Settings → PACS, the Automation tab MUST immediately switch its active PACS context (load sequences for the new key).
+- FR-621 When PACS selection changes, SpyWindow MUST immediately reflect the current PACS context for procedure storage and display the current PACS key.
+- FR-622 Automation tab MUST display text "PACS: {current_pacs_key}" near its header area.
+- FR-623 SpyWindow MUST display text "PACS: {current_pacs_key}" in the top bar and update live when the key changes.

+## Update: Per-PACS Spy Persistence + Invoke Test (2025-10-14)
+- FR-630 UI bookmarks map and custom procedures MUST be saved per PACS profile under: `%AppData%/Wysg.Musm/Radium/Pacs/{pacs_key}/bookmarks.json` and `ui-procedures.json`.
+- FR-631 On login and whenever `CurrentPacsKey` changes, both ProcedureExecutor and UiBookmarks MUST switch their storage paths to the current PACS directory.
+- FR-632 Add a new PACS method `InvokeTest` available in SpyWindow’s Custom Procedures list.
+Default auto-seed uses a single `Invoke` op targeting `TestInvoke` KnownControl.
+- FR-633 Add a new Automation module `TestInvoke` that runs the `InvokeTest` custom procedure via `PacsService.InvokeTestAsync()`.
+ - FR-634 SpyWindow custom PACS methods list and editor MUST load/save procedures from the per-PACS `ui-procedures.json` (not the legacy global file).

+## Update: Test Automation Module – ShowTestMessage (2025-10-14)
+- FR-640 Add an Automation module `ShowTestMessage` which displays a modal message box with title "Test" and content "Test" when executed.
+- FR-641 Module must be executable from all sequences: NewStudy, AddStudy, and all OpenStudy Shortcut sequences.

+## Update: PACS-scoped Automation Execution (2025-10-14)
+- FR-650 MainViewModel MUST execute automation from the PACS-scoped `automation.json` for the current PACS key, not from legacy local settings.
+- FR-651 Only modules present in the saved sequence are executed; no implicit modules (e.g., `LockStudy`) are auto-inserted.

+## Update: Global Hotkey – Open Study Shortcut Execution (2025-10-14)
+- FR-660 Application registers a global hotkey from Settings (Keyboard → Open study).
+When pressed, it MUST invoke `MainViewModel.RunOpenStudyShortcut()`.
+- FR-661 The invoked shortcut sequence MUST honor the PACS-scoped `automation.json` panes (new/add/after open).
+Modules like `ShowTestMessage` must execute if present.